functicons/readme-llm-generator/README.md

 # README.llm Generator 🤖

 This tool generates a `README.llm` file for a given source code repository.
-The generated file provides a machine-readable summary of the codebase, which can be used to give Large Language Models (LLMs) better context, improving the quality of their generated code.
+The generated file provides a machine-readable API spec of the codebase, which can be used to give Large Language Models (LLMs) better context, improving the quality of their generated code.

 The tool is packaged as a Docker image for portability and ease of use.